sugarlabs/illusion-box/README.md

 How to run
 ===========

-River Crossing can be run on the Sugar desktop.
+Illusion Box can be run on the Sugar desktop.

 * [How to Get Sugar on sugarlabs.org](https://sugarlabs.org/)